DESI constraints on two-field quintessence with exponential potentials: Introduction

 In the presence of a barotropic perfect fluid, the mechanism of ``assisted quintessence'' can also operate to drive late-time cosmic acceleration through multiple scalar fields with independent exponential potentials \cite{Coley:1999mj,Kim:2005ne,Tsujikawa:2006mw}.
 One notable feature of multi-field quintessence is its capacity to induce transient phases of cosmic acceleration \cite{Blais:2004vt,Ohashi:2009xw}.
 This means that the Universe can undergo periods of accelerated expansion that are not permanent.
 Such dynamics are theoretically important, as they offer a possible resolution to the cosmic coincidence problem---that is, why the energy densities of DE and matter are of the same order of magnitude today, despite their different evolutionary histories over cosmic time \cite{Zlatev:1998tr}.
 In models where cosmic acceleration is a transient phase, preceded by scaling radiation and matter eras \cite{Ohashi:2009xw}, the present epoch does not require fine-tuning of parameters to sustain a constant DE density indefinitely, thereby alleviating the coincidence problem.

 Recent baryon acoustic oscillation (BAO) measurements from the Dark Energy Spectroscopic Instrument (DESI) \cite{DESI:2024mwx,DESI:2025zgx,Lodha:2025qbg} suggest that dynamical DE models are statistically favored over the cosmological constant.
 By adopting a parametrization of the DE equation of state $w_{\rm DE}$, joint analyses of DESI data combined with various SnIa datasets indicate a preference for dynamical DE at a significance level ranging from $2.8\sigma$ to $4.2\sigma$, depending on the specific SnIa dataset used.

 For the single-field exponential potential $V(\phi)=V_0\,e^{-\lambda \phi}$, the DESI data constrain the slope parameter to $\lambda = 0.698^{+0.173}_{-0.202}$ at the $1\sigma$ level, assuming a spatially-flat Friedmann-Lema\^{i}tre-Robertson-Walker (FLRW) background \cite{Akrami:2025zlb}.
-This constraint remains robust even when spatial curvature is taken into account~\cite{Alestas:2024gxe}.
+This constraint remains robust even when spatial curvature is taken into account~\cite{Alestas:2024gxe, Bhattacharya:2024hep}.
+Moreover, related analyses of other types of quintessence potentials, such as Higgs-like potentials, axion-like thawing models, and thawing quintessence in general \cite{Gialamas:2025pwv, Tada:2024znt, Wolf:2024eph, Lin:2025gne}, show that quintessence remains viable at a similar level of significance when the latest cosmological data are used.

 The main advantage of employing physically motivated theories to model the background expansion of the Universe, rather than using Taylor expansions of DE at late times or other ad hoc parameterizations, is that one avoids the artificial introduction of information not present in the data.
 Such artificially introduced information has been shown to lead to markedly different and potentially misleading conclusions \cite{Nesseris:2025lke}.
 Indeed, when theory-informed priors are applied in fitting these Taylor expansions, the evidence for dynamical DE decreases from approximately $3.1\sigma$ to $1.3\sigma$ \cite{Toomey:2025xyo}.
-Finally, several analyses have explored the possibility of systematic effects in the DESI data, which also affect the evidence supporting evolving DE \cite{Sapone:2024ltl, Colgain:2024mtg, Chudaykin:2024gol, Colgain:2024xqj}.
+Finally, several analyses have explored the possibility of systematic effects in the DESI data, which also affect the evidence supporting evolving DE \cite{Sapone:2024ltl, Colgain:2024mtg, Chudaykin:2024gol, Colgain:2024xqj}, or various extended models and data combinations \cite{RoyChoudhury:2024wri,RoyChoudhury:2025iis, RoyChoudhury:2025dhe}.